Columbus Falling Construction Debris Lawyers

 It is the obligation of contractors to provide a safe environment for both the workers and for anyone who passes through a construction site.
 Whenever a person is harmed in a falling debris accident, it is necessary to review the safety policies of the contractor of that site.
 If the construction site was unsafe and the contractor could have implemented preventative measures, but failed to do so, then the contractor is considered liable and must provide compensation to the injured parties.

 By filing a lawsuit for negligence or wrongful death, you will be sending a message to construction companies across the state that cutting corners on safety is absolutely unacceptable.
-If you or a loved one was harmed or killed because of falling debris from an Ohio construction site, contact the Columbus construction accident attorneys at Rinehardt Law Firm and let us fight for you.
+If you or a loved one was harmed or killed because of falling debris from an Ohio construction site, contact the Columbus construction accident attorneys at Rinehardt Injury Attorneys and let us fight for you.

 Rinehardt Injury Attorneys is the answer to your personal injury.
 Our team of attorneys and case managers have represented clients in in Columbus and throughout central and north central Ohio for years.
 We treat every new client as if they were part of our family by providing clear communication, building a strong relationship, and using our experience to provide legal guidance that’s in their best interests.
 We offer free consultations with no obligation, so don’t hesitate to contact our team about your legal matter.